curationexperts/epigaea/README.md

 2. **MiraNotification** -- These are single-item notifications which are not triggered by a SipityWorkflow event.
 These are primarily used for notification of single-item deposits, either via the `/contribute` form or the `Create New Work` form on the admin dashboard.

 3. **MiraBatchNotification** -- These are batch notifications.
 They inherit some behavior from the `MiraNotification` class, but operate at a batch level instead of at an individual level.
 Examples include batch xml import, batch metadata update, batch publish, batch unpublish, and batch template application.

+### Contribute Collections
+The `/contribute` forms deposit works into specific collections.
+In order to ensure that the expected collections exist, they are created at application deploy time and (if necessary) at deposit time via the `Tufts::ContributeCollections` class.
+To change the names or identifiers of these Collection objects, edit the `app/lib/tufts/contribute_collections.rb` file.
+To create the collections explicitly, run `rake tufts:create_contribute_collections`.